mangolang/compiler/README.rst

 How to use
 -------------------------------

-The compiler is written in Rust.
+To interact with Mango from the command line, use the CLI_ crate.

+This crate is a Rust library.
+You cannot execute it directly, use the CLI_.
+Use this library if you're making another Rust tool that relies on the Mango compiler.

 You can test and compile the library with Docker:

     docker build .

 Or run the cargo commands from the Dockerfile yourself.

-This compiles to native code, with WebAssembly to be added later (#34).

 Links
 -------------------------------